The Selection of the Entry Words in Johnson's Dictionary and Picard's English-Dutch Dictionary

 (2) the lack of some words of science and technology,

-(3) the lexical division between technical words and names of plants (the latter are assiduously collected in the dictionary),
+(3) the lexical division between technical words and names of plants (the

 (4) the exclusion of proper names and words derived from them,